-It looks like hedge funds own 31% of Establishment Labs Holdings shares.
-That's interesting, because hedge funds can be quite active and activist.
-Many look for medium term catalysts that will drive the share price higher.
-JW Asset Management, LLC is currently the largest shareholder, with 13% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 9.8% and 8.1%, of the shares outstanding, respectively.
-Additionally, the company's CEO Juan Jose Chacon Quiros directly holds 5.6% of the total shares outstanding.
+It looks like hedge funds own 37% of Establishment Labs Holdings shares.
+That catches my attention because hedge funds sometimes try to influence management, or bring about changes that will create near term value for shareholders.
+JW Asset Management, LLC is currently the company's largest shareholder with 13% of shares outstanding.
+For context, the second largest shareholder holds about 9.6% of the shares outstanding, followed by an ownership of 8.8% by the third-largest shareholder.
+Additionally, the company's CEO Juan Jose Chacon Quiros directly holds 5.5% of the total shares outstanding.

 We also observed that the top 7 shareholders account for more than half of the share register, with a few smaller shareholders to balance the interests of the larger ones to a certain extent.

 While studying institutional ownership for a company can add value to your research, it is also a good practice to research analyst recommendations to get a deeper understand of a stock's expected performance.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.